For one’s own server (like a Raspberry Pi), those are indeed the two options. As you don’t seem to understand the difference:

 An MQTT client for the MQTT Data API connects to TTN itself, so does not need the Pi to be accessible over the internet.
 Also, many Pi’s come with Node-RED installed, which has built-in support for MQTT.
 This does not need any configuration in TTN Console (though you could add an extra application Access Key for this specific client).

 Both options need to be running at all times.
+(Though HTTP could be using AWS Lambda’s/Azure Functions and the like for on-demand access.)

 I’d use MQTT.